Gerrymandering: France

 France is one of the few countries to let legislatures redraw the map with no check.
 In practice, the Parliament of France sets up an executive commission.
 Districts called arrondissements were used in the Third Republic and under the Fifth Republic they are called circonscriptions.
 During the Third Republic, some reforms of arrondissements, which were also used for administrative purposes, were largely suspected to have been arranged to favor the kingmaker in the National Assembly, the Radical Party.

-The dissolution of Seine and Seine-et-Oise départements by de Gaulle was seen as a case of Gerrymandering to counter communist influence around Paris.
+The dissolution of Seine and Seine-et-Oise départements by de Gaulle was seen as a case of gerrymandering to counter communist influence around Paris.

 In the modern regime, there were three designs: in 1958 (regime change), 1987 (by Charles Pasqua) and 2010 (by Alain Marleix), three times by conservative governments.
 Pasqua's drawing was known to have been particularly good at gerrymandering, resulting in 80% of the seats with 58% of the vote in 1993, and forcing Socialists in the 1997 snap election to enact multiple pacts with smaller parties in order to win again, this time as a coalition.
 In 2010, the Sarkozy government created 12 districts for expats.

 The Constitutional council was called twice by the opposition to decide about gerrymandering, but it never considered partisan disproportions.
 However, it forced the Marleix committee to respect an 80–120% population ratio, ending a tradition dating back to the Revolution in which départements, however small in population, would send at least two MPs.

+The constituencies in New Caledonia are accused of being adjusted to ensure a loyalist win.
+The 1st constituency combines the Loyalty Islands (a separatist province) with the capital Noumea, while the 2nd constituency combines the rural separatist-dominated North Province with most of the South Province.
+There had been no separatist deputy from the 1986 to the 2024 election with the victory of Emmanuel Tjibaou.

+In the 1998 regional election, the Savoyan League won one seat but it could not run for re-election in 2004 because they now had to propose lists in every departments of Rhône-Alpes.